sofastack/sofastack.tech/content/en/guides/kc-cloud-mesh-demo/index.md

 projects: [{name: "SOFAMesh", link: "https://github.com/sofastack/sofa-mesh"}]
 ---

+**To run this demo, you should sign up an Ant Financial technology account.
+Please see [Ant Finanical Official Site](https://tech.antfin.com) to see more details.**

 ## Demo content

 Service Mesh applies the communication capabilities between services to the infrastructure, thus decoupling and lightweighting applications.